Taylor Swift’s evermore: Part 3

 She begs him, “tell me I’ve got it wrong somehow.”
 She doesn’t want this to be their reality.
 But she can’t control it—he has to do his 50%.

-Can we blame her for wishing this devolving relationship would turn into a happy love story?
-The alternative would be to end it—to face yet another shipwreck.
 The album evermore has been about the relentless aftermath of relationships gone wrong.
 The barrenness and chill characters are left with afterwards, alone.
 Then gathering the resiliency to somehow turn an emotional winter into a spring of rebirth.
 That takes a lot of strength.

 Now, she’s gotta do that…again?

-But unfortunately, the loving relationship she hopes for may be wrecked, whether she stays or leaves.
-Now, she must decide—abandon the ship or go down with it.
+But unfortunately, the loving relationship she hopes for is gone, whether she stays or leaves.

 "My love should be celebrated" - tolerate it